 - The diagnostic connector, compatible with SAE J1939-13, is a nine-pin circular connector that links the safety-critical and non-critical sub-systems, including engine, braking, transmission, emission, and tracking systems, data loggers, and test equipment for troubleshooting and maintenance of the ISO network.
 In tractors and similar equipment, it is typically located in an easily accessible area in the cab

 Other specified physical characteristics are:

 - Serial data network (CAN2.0B) for control and communications

 - Minimum functionality of certain devices on the network

-An article by Powell Electronics explains that because the types of equipment that rely on ISOBUS operate in harsh environment conditions, components must be ruggedized to protect their performance and longevity against weather extremes, UV exposure, temperature fluctuations, and the presence of chemicals, moisture, and particulates (including mud).
+Because the types of equipment that rely on ISOBUS operate in harsh environment conditions, components must be ruggedized to protect their performance and longevity against weather extremes, UV exposure, temperature fluctuations, and the presence of chemicals, moisture, and particulates (including mud).
 They must also be able to resist shock and vibration and be IP sealed against ingress of contaminants, including fluids, under pressure.